suppeboi/flowers/README.md

 (If you are struggling cloning the repo, try using HTTPS instead of SSH.
 You can toggle this under the "Clone or download" button at the top of this page)

-Before continuing, Windows users must download and install wget, for instance from https://eternallybored.org/misc/wget/ (version 1.20).
+If you are a Windows user wanting to do this through the terminal, you must download and install wget, for instance from https://eternallybored.org/misc/wget/ (version 1.20).

 The dataset can now be downloaded and unzipped into this repo's root folder as follows: